tezos-checker/checker/docs/liquidation-auction.md

 a slice, we check if the slice belongs to the `queued_slices`, if so, remove it from the set (returning contents back to the burrow).
 If not, the process fails.

+* NOTE: This operation also updates the per-burrow linked list.
 * NOTE: This requires a the queue to have an efficient membership test.
 * NOTE: This requires a the queue to support efficient random deletes.